Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: The staggered time discretization

-{\it Step 2: Basic stability of the scheme \eq{Euler-large-visco-ED+discr} and first a-priori estimates}.
-Like used for \eq{Euler-large-engr-balance}, testing \eq{Euler-large-disc1} by $\vv_\etau^k$ and using \eq{Euler-large-disc0} tested by $|\vv_\etau^k|^2/2$, after summation over time steps from 1 up to $k$, we obtain
+{\it Step 2: Basic stability of the scheme \eq{EUL-L-visco-ED+discr} and first a-priori estimates}.
+Like used for \eq{EUL-L-engr-balance}, testing \eq{EUL-L-disc1} by $\vv_\etau^k$ and using \eq{EUL-L-disc0} tested by $|\vv_\etau^k|^2/2$, after summation over time steps from 1 up to $k$, we obtain